Artyom-G/artyomg.com/src/projects/Tower_Defense_2.md

 # Project Overview

 I led a team of students to develop an isometric tower defense game built in Unity.
-Welcome to Tower Defense 2, a thrilling 2D top-down pixel isometric tower defense game that showcases my skills in game engines, object-oriented programming, and cloud syncing with Plastic SCM.
+Welcome to Rats and Shells Tower Defense, a thrilling 2D top-down pixel isometric tower defense game that showcases my skills in game engines, object-oriented programming, and cloud syncing with Plastic SCM.

 # Technologies Used